terryoy/terryoy.github.io/_content/guides/2016/put-linux-into-old-pc-1-hardware.md

 I started to boot with the Ubuntu 16.04 LTS server image(flashed on a USB stick), the booting is a bit strange than previous versions, it shows a "boot:" prompt which need you to tells what to boot, but it's not difficult to find out how to boot into the installation mode.

-The reason using Ubuntu latest version is because I want to keep up with the development of the software packages, debian is in a very stable status, while the Ubuntu packages are active enough to try out new things.
-I format the whole disk and install Ubuntu only on the disk.
+The reason using Ubuntu latest version is because I want to keep up with the development of the software packages, Debian is in a very stable status, while the Ubuntu packages are active enough to try out new things.
+I format the whole disk and install Ubuntu on it.
 This is the starting point.

 #### 1.1 Problem 1: hibernation on lid close